 And a few words about the other areas

 Brooklyn is the most populous of the 5 New York boroughs.
-The area is well connected in terms of public transportation, so this is where ordinary New Yorkers moved, when rent on Manhattan skyrocketed.
+The area is well connected in terms of public transportation, so this is where ordinary New Yorkers moved, when rent in Manhattan skyrocketed.
 It’s in Brooklyn you’ll find trendy neighborhoods such as Dumbo, Williamsburg, Fort Greene and Greenpoint and there’s a genuine, local community vibe, which you don’t really find anywhere on Manhattan.
 However, Brooklyn is big, and some of the neighborhoods don’t feel very safe, especially after dark.

 Upper West Side and Upper East Side are both really cozy areas, but they appear rather dead and the dining and drinking opportunities are also much scarcer than the areas I’ve mentioned above.
 If you’re on a budget, Upper West Side has a lot of reasonably priced accommodation and hostels.
 Upper West Side stretches far up north, all the way to Harlem, so you might end up spending a lot of time on a subway train if you stay in that area.

 Harlem is a cool, up-and-coming part of the city, but it’s a bit too far away from all the things you’d want to see, to make it practical to stay there for a first time visitor.
-Even though Harlem is much safer nowadays than only a decade ago, there are still certain blocks, I would avoid after dark.